thesyntaxslinger/syntaxslinger.com/docs/docs/index.md

 ## How did we get here?

 What started as a small experiment with a repurposed desktop running Debian 11 has gradually evolved into a fully-fledged homelab environment.
-Over time, I’ve explored everything from self-hosted services and automation to networking experiments and data backups, all fueled by curiosity and a desire to understand how things really work behind the scenes.
+Over time, I’ve explored everything from self-hosted services and automation to networking experiments and data backups, all fuelled by curiosity and a desire to understand how things really work behind the scenes.

 ## Why Homelab?